 Lagro is a tiny town located in the state of Indiana.
 With a population of 348 people and just one neighborhood, Lagro is the 431st largest community in Indiana.
 Lagro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Lagro is generally considered to be a blue-collar town.
-56.72% of the Lagro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lagro, you'll notice that it is more blue-collar than most other communities in America.
+56.72% of Lagro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lagro is a town of transportation and shipping workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lagro who work in maintenance occupations (8.21%), office and administrative support (5.97%), and sales jobs (5.97%).

 Being a small town, Lagro does not have a public transit system used by locals to get to and from work.